 - behavioral changes

 - light sensitivity

 Of 100 adolescents examined after concussion 69% had visual symptoms associated with near vision focusing including(2):

 - over 46% had two of these symptoms

 These patients frequently complained of headaches, light sensitivity, and balance problems.
 The writer has seen these symptoms linger for years without appropriate diagnosis resulting in poor academic performance and emotional frustration for the patient and family alike.

 Diagnosis of the Vision Problems

 The first obstacle is finding an optometrist or ophthalmologist to perform a binocular assessment and diagnose the problem efficiently.
-Optometrists trained by the Neuro Optometric Rehab Association would be first choice as these doctors have training in the assessment and treatment of these disorders.
-Second choice would be a COVD doctor, who is also going to have experience assessing eye movements and finding the problems common in concussion.
+Optometrists trained by the Neuro-Optometric Rehab Association would be the first choice as these doctors have training in the assessment and treatment of these disorders.
+The second choice would be a COVD doctor, who is also going to have experience assessing eye movements and finding the problems common in concussion.
 These doctors may also offer treatment to help resolve the symptoms.

 The techniques to treat these near vision focusing problems do not differ greatly from the techniques used to treat other eye movement problems, though the writer has found that the interventions may take longer and complaints may vary.